IreneGarces/irenegarces.github.io/_pages/about.md

   - /about.html
 ---

+Welcome to my website!
 I am a postdoctoral researcher in economics at the Centre for Agro-Food Research and Technology (CITA) under an EU-funded project [Brightspace](https://brightspace-project.eu/).
-Awarded a Doctorate in Economics with the highest honors, summa cum laude, from the University of Bern (May 2024).
+Awarded a Doctorate in Economics with the highest honors, summa cum laude, from the University of Bern (May 2024) under the supervision of [Joseph Francois](https://www.wti.org/institute/people/432/francois-joseph/) and [Octavio Fernández-Amador] (https://www.wti.org/institute/people/429/fernandez-amador-octavio/).

 Broadly, my research focuses on the heterogeneous impacts of trade agreements and specific trade policy tools, particularly non-tariff measures.